jilliangmeehan/looore/content/reference/childe harold.md

 >
 > Whate'er this grief mote be, which he could not control.”

-foul legacy & the traces of the [[content/notes/places/abyss|abyss]] lurking inside him.
+foul legacy & the traces of the abyss lurking inside him.

 ---